 The Company's annual incentive bonus plans in which NEOs participate reflect the Compensation Committee's belief that a meaningful component of executive compensation should be contingent on the Company achieving performance targets, thereby introducing a significant element of "pay for performance" and appropriate incentives to produce superior results.
-Each NEO participated in one annual incentive bonus plan in 2019, as discussed below.
+Each NEO participated in one annual incentive bonus plan in 2020, as discussed below.

-The 2019 annual base salary, bonus target opportunity and applicable 2019 incentive bonus plan for each of the NEOs is set forth below:
+The 2020 salary earned by each NEO as set forth on the Summary Compensation Table on page 37 of this proxy statement, and the bonus target opportunity and applicable 2020 incentive bonus plan for each NEO, is set forth below:

-Name 2019 Base Salary Target Annual Bonus as % of Base Salary Applicable 2019 Incentive Bonus Plan Patrick Harshman \$529,935 125% Corporate Bonus Plan Sanjay Kalra \$357,000 60% Corporate Bonus Plan Nimrod Ben-Natan (1) \$346,940 60% Cable Bonus Plan Neven Haltmayer \$339,201 60% Video Bonus Plan Eric Louvet \$262,500 100% Corporate Bonus Plan
+Name 2020 Salary Target 2020 Bonus as % of Annual Salary Applicable 2020 Incentive Bonus Plan Patrick Harshman \$533,908 125% Corporate Bonus Plan Sanjay Kalra \$365,927 60% Corporate Bonus Plan Nimrod Ben-Natan (1) \$377,223 60% Cable Bonus Plan Neven Haltmayer \$341,744 60% Video Bonus Plan Ian Graham (2) \$301,659 84% Individualized Plan Eric Louvet (3) - - -

-(1) The base salary amount for Mr. Ben-Natan has been converted from Israeli Shekel.
+(1) The salary amount for Mr. Ben-Natan has been converted from Israeli Shekel using the exchange rate in effect as of December 31, 2020.